nus-cs2103-AY2021S1/ip/docs/README.md

 ![Image of Find command](./images/find.png)

 ### Feature 6
-Reminds you of the tasks which are due soon (within your specified period of days).
+Pocus reminds you of the tasks which are due soon (within your specified period of days).

 #### Usage